 MAUI CHILD: We could see five cars behind us, our cars were getting devoured from the smoke, and we just barely made it out.

-MOROCCAN GIRL: Marrakesh isn't known for its earthquakes so there was a big sense of shock.
-They all just ran out of their house as quickly as they could.
+MOROCCAN GIRL: Marrakesh isn't known for its earthquakes so it was a pretty big shock, they all just ran out of their house as quickly as they could.